openMetadataInitiative/openMINDS_documentation/docs/instance_libraries/terminologies/UBERONParcellation.rst

    :@id: https://openminds.om-i.org/instances/UBERONParcellation/rhinalSulcus
    :@type: https://openminds.om-i.org/types/UBERONParcellation
-   :definition: 'Rhinal sulcus' is a sulcus of brain.
-It is part of the cerebral cortex.
+   :definition: Is a sulcus of brain.
+Is part of the cerebral cortex. [auto-generated from properties of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0002683) ('is_a' and 'relationship')]
-   :description: In the human brain, the rhinencephalon appears as a longitudinal elevation, with a corresponding internal furrow, on the under surface of the hemisphere close to the lamina terminalis; it is separated from the lateral surface of the hemisphere by a furrow, the external rhinal fissure (or rhinal sulcus), and is continuous behind with that part of the hemisphere, which will ultimately form the anterior end of the temporal lobe.
-[WP,unvetted].
+   :description: In the human brain, the rhinencephalon appears as a longitudinal elevation, with a corresponding internal furrow, on the under surface of the hemisphere close to the lamina terminalis; it is separated from the lateral surface of the hemisphere by a furrow, the external rhinal fissure (or rhinal sulcus), and is continuous behind with that part of the hemisphere, which will ultimately form the anterior end of the temporal lobe. [definition of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0002683)]
    :interlexIdentifier: http://uri.interlex.org/base/ilx_0110119
    :knowledgeSpaceLink: https://knowledge-space.org/wiki/UBERON:0002683#rhinal-sulcus-1
    :name: rhinal sulcus